Wave-Play/robo.js/docosaurus/docs/basics/overview.md

 ## Creating Commands 📜

 Commands in Robo.js are super straightforward.
 Just create a file in the `commands` directory, and the name of the file becomes the name of the command.
 Easy peasy, right?
-It's a cinch to create robust slash commands, and Robo.js takes care of registering them for you.
+Plus, Robo.js also takes care of registering them for you.
 You can even nest commands for those extra spicy subcommands! 🌶️

 Here's how your command file structure might look: